 Volunteers of time and hands and spirit have helped build and support Hart Comfort House.

 Hart Comfort House’s residents (up to two at a time) are people in the last stage of a terminal illness.
-Volunteers are a vital part of residents’ care.
+Volunteers are a vital part in caring for residents and families.
 Volunteers bring their own unique and special gifts, and we are grateful to them.

 Quotes from Hart House Volunteers in 2015.